 On Japan’s northern island, Hokkaido, you will find Niseko.
 The region is comprised of four distinct mountain areas, where new trails and fresh lines are open for the taking.
-With 15 meters of the fresh powder per year, Niseko proves that nothing else matters.
+With an average of 15 meters of fresh powder per year, Niseko proves that nothing else matters.
 One of the many surprises that hides on Hokkaido is a natural wonder: Mount Yotei, an active volcano.
 Although Yotei has not erupted for more than 5,500 years, the volcano is still alive and kicking below the surface.
 In the meantime, it stands proudly and shapes the landscape, with a white tip that adorns the surroundings.

 Unique about Niseko is that offers multiple different ski schools spread out on the mountain.
 Due to that, we have the pleasure of working with 4 of the ski schools in Niseko: